Samantha Caine: It makes a bulge, people can see.

 - In Win, Lose or Die Bond also remembers the instructor's warning that doing this improperly could result in what the instructor called "testicide".
 Yikes.

-- In another Expanded Universe book, it's mentioned in the narrative that gang-bangers, in an effort to look macho, will sometimes modify their blaster pistols to be deliberately unsafe by doing things like removing the trigger-guard...and how much of a Too Dumb to Live move this is, especially since many of them carry their guns in their waistband instead of a holster.
+- Another book mentions in the narrative that gang-bangers, in an effort to look macho, will sometimes modify their blaster pistols to be deliberately unsafe by doing things like removing the trigger-guard—and how much of a Too Dumb to Live move this is, especially since many of them carry their guns in their waistband instead of a holster.